Play and Learning

 The Early Years Foundation Stage (EYFS) has 3 prime areas of learning from birth.
 And a further 4 specific areas of learning.
 All areas are important & inter connected.
 The prime areas are crucial for igniting children's curiosity & enthusiasm for learning.
 They are;

-Personal Social & Emotional Development - This includes aspects for making relationships, self-confidence & self-awareness & managing feelings & behaviour.
+Personal Social & Emotional Development - This includes aspects for Emotions and Understanding Feelings, Sense of Self and Relationships with Others.
 This gives children the skills to make friends, manage behaviour, build positive relationships, develop social skills & to have confidence in own abilities.

-Communication and Language - This includes aspects for listening & attention, understanding & speaking.
+Communication and Language - This includes aspects for Interactions, Exploring Language & Vobulary, Listening & Understanding and Sepaking.
 This gives children opportunities to experience a rich language environment, gaining confidence to express themselves, to speak & listen in a range of situations.

-Physical Development - This includes aspects for moving & handling and health & self care.
+Physical Development - This includes aspects for Core Strength and Co-Ordination, Gross Motor and Fine Motor.
 We provide opportunities for children to be active & interactive.
 Children can develop their coordination & learn how to make healthy choices in relation to food.

 As well as providing resources and activities to support the prime areas of learning.
 We also support children in a further 4 specific areas.
 These are;

-Understanding the World - this includes aspects for people & communities, the world and technology.
+Understanding the World - this includes aspects for Personal Experiences, Diverse World & Local Community, Widening Vocabulary and Tachnology & Online Safety.
 Children get experience with different ICT equipment; they can make sense of the world by giving children a chance to explore different places, environments & people.

-Expressive arts & design - This includes aspects for exploring & using media & materials and being imaginative.
+Expressive arts & design - This includes aspects for Imagination & Imaginative Play, Being Creative, Music & Movement and Self Expression & Communicating Through the Arts.
 This gives children the opportunity to explore their creativity with a variety of materials & media and explore their ideas, thoughts & feelings through music, movement, role-play & design.

-Literacy - this includes aspects for reading & writing.
+Literacy - this includes aspects for Comprehension, Early Reading and Early Writing.
 This gives children the skills to be able to link sounds & letters and begin to read & write.

 We take into account the characteristics of effective learning.
 These are;